 Use of Library Spaces for Events

 The MacRae Library has a variety of bookable rooms in the newly renovated Student Learning Commons.
-Whether you need to connect to a meeting via video conference or host a catered gala, the MacRae Library has a room to suit your needs.
+Whether you need to connect to a hybrid meeting or host a catered gala, the MacRae Library has a room to suit your needs.

 Available rooms include:

-· Indigenous Community Room (242): A room dedicated to the promotion of Indigenous knowledge and culture.
+- Indigenous Community Room (242): A room dedicated to the promotion of Indigenous knowledge and culture.
 Hosts the NCTR Hub.
-Can seat 12.
+Can seat 12 at a round table, with the option to expand into the Sunroom.

-· Program Room A and Program Room B (218 & 219): Large event rooms with A/V equipment and easy to rearrange furniture.
+- Program Room A and Program Room B (218 & 219): Large event rooms with A/V equipment and easy to rearrange furniture.
 Can combine the rooms for even more space.
 Seats 60 per room.
+Hybrid equipment available on request.

 General Use Guidelines and Booking Procedure for Bookable Spaces

-External bookings are only permitted during the summer months and are managed through Event & Conference Services.
-Please contact the Conference Coordinator, Jordan Wright, for details at (902) 893-4122 or email@example.com.
+Book are only permitted during the summer months and are managed through Event & Conference Services.
+Please contact the Conference Coordinator, for details at (902) 893-4122 or email@example.com.

 Booking Procedure: A booking request must be submitted through our online form.
 The following information will be required to complete the form: